vincentaudebert/vincentaudebert.github.io/_posts/2015-11-04-publish-demo-react-component.md

 And it was actually fairly easy.
 Just had to use [rackt-cli] [3].

-Once rackt-cli is installed (using `npm install -g rackt-cli`), create a folder `examples` and then everything inside this folder will be taken to a github page for your project using the command `rackt pages`.
+Once rackt-cli is installed (using `npm install -g rackt-cli`), create a folder `examples` at the root of your project and then everything inside this folder will be taken to a github page for your project using the command `rackt pages`.

 Easy right?